This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A low-sodium diet limits foods that are high in sodium.
-Salty foods are high in sodium.
+A low-sodium diet limits foods that are high in sodium (salt).
 You will need to follow a low-sodium diet if you have high blood pressure, kidney disease, or heart failure.
 You may also need to follow this diet if you have a condition that is causing your body to retain (hold) extra fluid.
-You may need to limit the amount of sodium in your diet to 1,500 mg.
+You may need to limit the amount of sodium you eat to 1,500 mg.
 Ask your healthcare provider how much sodium you can have each day.

 How to use food labels to choose foods that are low in sodium:

-Food labels can help you choose foods that are low in sodium.
+Read food labels to find the amount of sodium they contain.
 The amount of sodium is listed in milligrams (mg).
 The % Daily Value (DV) column tells you how much of your daily needs are met by 1 serving of the food for each nutrient listed.
 Choose foods that have less than 5% of the DV of sodium.
 These foods are considered low in sodium.
 Foods that have 20% or more of the DV of sodium are considered high in sodium.
 Some food labels may also list any of the following terms that tell you about the sodium content in the food:

 - Sodium-free: Less than 5 mg in each serving